Forest Certification Systems in Mississippi

 - Focuses on corporate certification, although groups (for example, conservation groups, government agencies, timber investment management organizations, and real estate investment trusts) are also eligible.

-- SFI has 14 standards developed by professional foresters, conservationists, scientists, and others.
+- SFI has 13 principles developed by professional foresters, conservationists, scientists, and others.

 - PEFC recognizes SFI standards.

 - SFI certifies timber companies such as Weyerhaeuser and Plum Creek.

 - Like ATFS, SFI allows for uneven-aged management.

 - Created in 1993 in Bonn, Germany, FSC is an international member organization that originally focused on mitigating tropical deforestation; it now includes temperate and boreal forests.

 - Rules and procedures ensure FSC is transparent, independent, and participatory across countries.
 Almost 500 million acres are certified to FSC’s principles and criteria in 80 countries.
 More than 35,000 FSC chain-of-custody certificates are active in 107 countries.